The Assassination Of The Emperor Commodus (The Play)

 COMMODUS.

 Good!
 Remember that I found thee in the accolent of an insulae once.
 Do not try my patience, when thou knowest the instrument of my justice.
-I have survived the conspiracy of Lucilla at the theatre.
+I survived the conspiracy of Lucilla at the theatre.
 Quadratus and Quintianus were executed for that obvious treason.
-I had exiled Lucilla to Capri, before she was killed.
+I exiled Lucilla to Capri, ere she was killed.
 I still remember the second conspiracy of Publius Salvius Julianus and Paternus, along with prominent consulars and senators.
-I once favoured Cleander, until I had discovered he had killed Saoterus and he was murdered.
-I have executed many men, such as Perennis, Julius Julianus, Annia Fundania Faustina, Mamertinus.
-Papirius Dionysius.
+I once favoured Cleander, until I discovered he had killed Saoterus—and he was murdered.
+I have executed many men: Perennis, Julius Julianus, Annia Fundania Faustina, Mamertinus, Papirius Dionysius.
 Heed my warning!
 Do not plot against me.
 I am Imperator Caesar Lucius Aelius Aurelius Commodus Augustus.

 MARCIA.

 Never, my love!
-With all due respect, 'twas I that informed thee of Cleander's mischief of the murder of Saoterus.
-I have proven mine allegiance to thee before, in countless occasions.
+With all due respect, ’twas I who informed thee of Cleander's mischief and the murder of Saoterus.
+I have proven mine allegiance to thee before, on countless occasions.
 Must I be forced to prove it anew?

 COMMODUS.